BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time of year to visit Philadelphia for pleasant weather and fewer crowds?
+What's the best time to visit Philadelphia for pleasant weather and fewer crowds?

 Shoulder seasons, April-May and September-October, offer a sweet spot.
 You'll find comfortable temperatures, fewer summer crowds, and many outdoor events still happening.
-Plus, you can often snag better deals on flights and hotels.
+Plus, hotel rates tend to be more reasonable than in the peak summer months.

 How easy is it to get around Philadelphia without a car?